lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 > ## The Help System
 >
 > * Use `?` and `??` to view help pages.
 >
+> * After this workshop, you can read the `A First Session with GAP` section in the GAP Tutorial.
+>
 > * You can view the documentation in the terminal, [online](https://www.gap-system.org/Doc/manuals.html), or download it as
 >   a [pdf file](https://www.gap-system.org/Doc/manuals.html).